Welcome to the Bradley Geobiology Lab at Queen Mary University of London

 The Bradley lab focusses on understanding the interactions between microorganisms and their geochemical and physical environment, over timescales from days to millions of years.
 We study some of the most remote and extreme environments ranging from Antarctica to the deep ocean, integrating modelling and theory development with measurements and experimentation.

 Join the lab!
 I welcome enquiries from enthusiastic and motivated applicants from around the world.
-If you are interested in joining the lab as an undergraduate or graduate student, post-doc, or visiting researcher/scholar, please contact me.
+If you are interested in joining the lab as an undergraduate or graduate student, post-doc, or visiting researcher/scholar, read the info on the 'About' page and please get in touch!

 Consultancy: Please contact me to discuss any consultancy, speaking, event, or media opportunities.